WiseLibs/better-sqlite3/docs/compilation.md

 npm install better-sqlite3 --build-from-source --sqlite3=/path/to/sqlite-amalgamation
 ```

-If you simply run `npm install` while `better-sqlite3` is listed as a dependency in your `package.json`, the required flags above will *not* be applied.
+However, if you simply run `npm install` while `better-sqlite3` is listed as a dependency in your `package.json`, the required flags above will *not* be applied.
 Therefore, it's recommened that you remove `better-sqlite3` from your dependency list, and instead add a [`preinstall` script](https://docs.npmjs.com/misc/scripts) like the one shown below.

 ```json
 {